 If you’ve decided this is the year for your first snowboarding holiday, but you’ve not yet strapped into a pair of bindings, there’s a few things you need to consider.
 Most importantly, where is the best place to learn to snowboard.

-Should I learn to Snowboard in the UK or in resort?
+Should I learn to snowboard in the UK or in the resort?

 If you want to arrive in resort knowing the basics – how to carry your snowboard, how to put it on and how not to place your board on the snow so you end up tumbling down the mountain after it – it’s a good idea to get yourself some lessons before you go.
 Rather than spending the first days of your holiday learning how to stand up, you can do that in the UK and spend your holiday getting out and exploring the mountain.